nikoloz-pachuashvili/learn-node-mongo-the-hard-way/tic3.rst

 game_invite                  Another player invited you to join them in a game in Tic-Tac-Toe.
 Display the dialog to the player to allow them to accept/decline the invitation
 ==========================   ================================

-The other methods we need to add to the file are.
+The other methods we need to add or change are.

 =============================   ================================
 Parameter                       Description
 =============================   ================================
-invite_gamer_button_handler     When the player clicks on another player to invite them to a game invite_accept_button_handler    Handle the user clicking to accept a game invitation invite_decline_button_handler   Handle the user clicking on decline a game invitation
+register_button_handler         When the player registers we now need to render the initial list of available players as well as the dashboard login_button_handler            When the player logs in we now need to render the initial list of available players as well as the dashboard invite_gamer_button_handler     When the player clicks on another player to invite them to a game invite_accept_button_handler    Handle the user clicking to accept a game invitation invite_decline_button_handler   Handle the user clicking on decline a game invitation